carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 As we've seen / we'll see in chapter FIXME, GitHub, is the most popular open code repository.
 We can use GitHub to find packages or to make our own packages publicly available.
 Contrary to CRAN, packages in GitHub are not reviewed.
-This has an advantage: you can have your package published there in no time.
+This has an advantage: you can have your package published there immediately.

-Let's imagine we want to install a package from GitHub, such as https://github.com/PabRod/kinematics.
+Let's imagine we want to install a package from GitHub, such as [github.com/PabRod/kinematics](https://github.com/PabRod/kinematics).
 The package we installed before, `devtools`, allows us to install easily using:

 ```r